 Here are some Frequently Asked Questions to help you better use the library.

-- Q: How can I return my books?
+- Q: How can I return my books and other materials?

 - Q: Will I be charged overdue fines?

 - A: Yes.
 Fines started accruing in June of 2020.

 - Q: My library card is set to expire soon.
 What should I do?